1033 Jordan Valley earthquake: Jericho

+Tsunami

-A tsunami struck the coastal city of Acre, Israel.
+A tsunami struck the coastal city of Acre.
 It was reported that the city port became dry for an hour, and a large wave arrived.
 Waves were also reported along the coast of Lebanon.
 Greek seismologist Nicholas Ambraseys reported that the tsunami caused no damage or casualties, but this is thought to be a confusion with the 1068 earthquake.
 Destruction was reported in Acre due to the tsunami.
 People who scoured the exposed seafloor drowned when the waves arrived.
 Additional shocks in April or May 1035 AD caused further damage and might be associated with tsunamis.